Francis Preston Blair Jr.: In the political arena

 Towards the end of his first term, Blair was defeated in his bid for re-election in 1858 by John R. Barret.
 He went on to successfully contest the results and was finally seated in the 36th Congress on June 8, 1860.
 However, he resigned just seventeen days later on June 25, then lost his bid in the subsequent special election, the seat instead being refilled by Barret on December 3.
 In the regular election of 1860, he was subsequently re-elected to the 37th Congress, serving in it as chairman of the important Military Affairs Committee.
 He again resigned in July 1861 in order to become a colonel in the Union Army.
-In 1862, he won election to the 38th Congress but in a reversal of fortune was himself forced to relinquish his seat on June 10, 1864 after his opponent, Samuel Knox, successfully contested the results.
+In 1862, he won election to the 38th Congress but in a reversal of fortune was himself forced to relinquish his seat on June 10, 1864, after his opponent, Samuel Knox, successfully contested the results.

 The Blairs were unwavering supporters of Abraham Lincoln during his rise to the presidency and years in office and in return enjoyed his political patronage.
 In December 1863, Lincoln said, "The Blairs have to an unusual degree the spirit of clan.
 Their family is a close corporation.
 Frank is their hope and pride.
 They have a way of going with a rush for anything they undertake, especially have Montgomery and the Old Gentleman."

-In the days following Lincoln's election as president, when it became evident that several Southern states were advocating secession, Blair was among the leaders of a new political movement in Missouri, the Unconditional Union Party, which advocated the use of its paramilitary Home Guard, if necessary, to prevent Missouri from seceding.
+In the days following Lincoln's election as president, when it became evident that several Southern states were advocating secession, Blair was among the leaders of the Unionist political movement in Missouri which advocated the use of its paramilitary Home Guard, if necessary, to prevent Missouri from seceding.
+In time, Blair became alienated from Radical Unionists like B. Gratz Brown who favored the immediate emancipation of all enslaved people in Missouri, instead favoring Lincoln's proposal for gradual emancipation.
+Brown emerged as the leader of the Radical Union Party in Missouri, while Blair's faction became known as the Conservative Party.